stackcast/stackcast/README.md

 ## 🤝 Contributing

-This is a hackathon project.
+This project is open source.
 Feel free to fork and improve!

 ## 🔗 Links